Birnbeck Pier: Dereliction

 In 1984, £1 million of damage was caused to the pier by drifting equipment during engineering work in Sand Bay, to the north of the pier.
 The damage was quickly repaired, despite fears that Birnbeck might become like nearby Clevedon Pier, which at the time was severed by a collapsed span.
 The pier was again badly damaged by storms in 1990 and was closed for safety reasons in 1994.
 Daily trips during the summer months to and from Cardiff, Clevedon, and Penarth were suspended indefinitely.
 Due to the decline, English Heritage has placed it on the Heritage at Risk Register.
-In 1999, the lifeboat station installed a walkway across the pier to allow them safe access to the island, at a cost of £20,000.

 In 2006 the pier was sold to Manchester company Urban Splash.
 The new owners and the Royal Institute of British Architects (RIBA) launched a competition in August 2007, inviting people to submit ideas for the regeneration of the pier and island.
 At the time, the repair work required was estimated at £4 million.
 There were 95 entries for the competition from around the world.
-Architect Antonino Cardillo's design included the existing buildings and added a large curvilinear concrete building to the island.
-The design called for many windows in the building to create a large panorama of the surrounding seascape.
 The winner of the design competition, Levitate Architecture and Design Studio Ltd, was announced in March 2008.
 The winning design included a dozen luxury apartments and a 50-room hotel.